parrt/msds501/notes/programming.md

 Sorting can also be used as part of a computation.
 For example, to compute the median of some numbers we can sort the numbers and pick the middle value (if there is an odd number of elements).

+A weaker version of sorting is **group by**, which also makes sure that all elements with the same value are grouped together.
+The difference is that the order of the groups is not necessarily sorted.

 ### Slice

 Most of the patterns we've examined so far yield lists or sequences that have the same size as the input sequence, but there are many patterns that yield subsets of the data.
 The first such pattern is *slice*, which extracts a subset of a list.
-(Again, here I explicitly use the term list to indicate slicing generally occurs on a data structure that fits in memory.)
+(Again, here I explicitly use the term list to indicate that slicing generally occurs on a data structure that fits in memory.)

 Programmers often use sentinel values to indicate the beginning or end of interesting list regions.
 For example, let's say that 999 indicates the end of interesting rainfall data coming from a rain sensor.
 Here's a visualization that takes a slice (subset) of the rainfall data up to but not including the sentinel value: